 - Initially listening carefully to you about what is causing your difficulties and any impact these are having upon your studies or university life generally

-- Advising you of how best to liaise with your academic department when personal difficulties are affecting your studies
+- Supporting you with liaising your academic department when personal difficulties are affecting your studies

-If you are managing a longer term mental health condition, such as Generalised Anxiety Disorder, Clinical Depression, Bipolar Disorder or Schizophrenia, you may also be entitled to support from the Inclusion and Learning Support Team.
-Contact them via the Students Centre.
+If you are managing a longer-term mental health condition, such as Generalised Anxiety Disorder, Depression, Panic Attacks, Bipolar Disorder or Schizophrenia, you may also be entitled to support from the Disability Service.